Shippable/support/README.md

 Create New Issue
 ------------

+* Go to the [issues list] (https://github.com/Shippable/support/issues?state=open) and create a new issue
 * Please try to describe the issue with as many screenshots and details as possible
-* Go to the [issues list] (https://github.com/Shippable/support/issues?state=open) and create a new issue
+* For bugs, don't forget to include - github/bitbucket username of the account which enabled the repository, and shippable.yml + any scripts called from the yml.

 Track Issue Status